Half Bad

-Half Bad is a 2014 young adult fantasy novel written by English author Sally Green that won the 2015 Waterstones Teen Book Prize and was shortlisted for the 2015 Branford Boase Award.
+Half Bad is a 2014 young adult fantasy novel written by English author Sally Green.
+It won the 2015 Waterstones Teen Book Prize and was shortlisted for the 2015 Branford Boase Award.

 On 3 March 2014, the book set the Guinness World Record as the 'Most Translated Book by a Debut Author, Pre-publication', having sold in 45 languages prior to its UK publication by Penguin books.

 Plot

-Half Bad is set in modern-day Europe, mainly in Britain, where witches and humans (fains) live together.
-There are two primary types of witches: Black (generally oppressed and written off as evil) and White (the main population).
-The 17-year-old protagonist, Nathan, is half White and half Black, or a Half Code.
-His mother is dead, and his father, Marcus, is known as the most powerful and the smartest Black Witch in the world.
-Due to the fact that Nathan is a black witch, he has to go for annual Assessments.
-His every move is monitored by the Council of White Witches.
-He needs to follow several rules, but when he breaks one of them, his Gran is deemed unfit to be his guardian, and he receives a new guardian, Celia.
-Trapped in a cage and abused by Celia, Nathan has to escape before his seventeenth birthday when he will receive three gifts from his father and his magical ability, or Gift.
+Half Bad is set in modern-day Europe, mainly in Britain, where witches and humans (Fains) live together.
+There are two primary types of witches: Black witches (generally oppressed and written off as evil) and White witches (the main population).

+The 17-year-old protagonist, Nathan, is half White and half Black, or Half Code.
+His mother is dead, and his father, Marcus, is the most powerful and violent Black witch in history.
+Because of his parentage, Nathan's every move is monitored by the Council of White Witches.
+He is forced to follow a strict set of rules, but when he breaks one too many, he is taken away from his grandmother and entrusted into the care of a White witch, Celia.
+Trapped in a cage and abused by Celia, Nathan must escape before his seventeenth birthday, to find his father, and receive three gifts from him and his Gift.
 Otherwise, he will die.

-After two years, Nathan manages to escape and meets Ellen, a half witch and half fain, or a Half-Blood.
-Through many contacts, he ends up going to Gabriel in Geneva, who brings him to Mercury, a Black Witch who can perform Nathan's Giving ceremony.
-Mercury wants the Fairborn, a knife protected by a rotating team of powerful White witches.
-Rose, Mercury's assistant, Gabriel and Nathan get the Fairborn successfully, but Rose is killed by Hunters while doing so, Gabriel and Nathan run away.
-Nathan sustains several injuries but heals himself.
-Unfortunately, Nathan loses the Fairborn and cannot find it.
-Then, Nathan meets his father, who performs the Giving ceremony.
-He also removes the Hunter bullet in Nathan, who was shot while escaping.
-The three gifts Nathan received are his father's ring, the Hunter bullet, and his life.
-Meanwhile, Nathan meets Annalise, the girl he loves, and due to an unfortunate encounter, she falls into a death-like sleep and only Mercury can awaken her.
-Nathan begs Mercury to awaken Annalise, but she refuses to do so unless Nathan gives Marcus's head or heart to Mercury.
-Nathan refuses to kill his father.

-In the end, Nathan runs away to find Gabriel.